 All training occurs off-lead; good handler focus and a reliable recall are essential.

-Successful completion of a Level 1 class at the club (or the equivalent at another dog training club) is required to apply to start Agility training.
+Successful completion of a Level 1 and 2 classes at the club (or the equivalent at another dog training club) is required to apply to start Agility training.
 This requirement does not apply for a dog that has undertaken Agility training at another club, although an Agility intake assessment may still be required.

 Agility training is conducted at the club on Thursday evenings